Landscape architects agree that when it’s time to envision a garden design or rethink and…

 Small blooming trees are the perfect choice for urban landscapes that compete with power lines and small planting spaces.
 Good companions for these water-wise trees include Texas sage, autumn sage, scabiosa, yucca and blackfoot daisy.

 Find out which one is perfect for your landscape.
-Come by anytime and see our selection of tough blooming beauties for your water-wise garden.
+Come by North Haven Gardens and see our selection of tough blooming beauties for your water-wise garden.